robertdebock/learn-terraform/BASIC/infrastructure-as-code-with-terraform.md

 ## Demo

-Let's create and destroy [some infrastructure](https://github.com/robertdebock/learn-terraform-azure).

 Actually; let's create [your machines](https://github.com/robertdebock/terraform-playground).

+- Username: username
+- Password: password

+You are free to use this machine.
+If you'd like to run Terraform from another machine, maybe your laptop, please [install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 ## Questions

 1. Terraform keeps state, what is the benefit?
 2. Terraform and configuration management differ, for what situation would you use either?
 3. In your own words, what are some benefits of infrastructure as code?
+4. You (maybe) have see it can take a while for the "playground" machines to be ready.
+What could you do to make this deployment quicker?

-## What tools to use when
+## What tools to use when?

 There is no clear answer to this question.
 I suggest to use the right tool for the type of work.
 Most companies use Terraform and some other configuration management system, for example.

 - Terraform to manage infrastructure.
 - Ansible, Puppet, Chef or SaltStack for the configuration of the instances.

-In other words, just Terraform is not sufficient in most cases.
+In other words, just Terraform is not always sufficient.